vtavarez/tweete/README.md

 `pre-electron-pack` will run the CRA build process.

-`electron-pack` will package the CRA build files, any assets in src assets folder, and app dependencies for distribution via Snapcraft.
+`electron-pack` will package the CRA build files, any assets in assets folder, and app dependencies for distribution via Snapcraft.

 ## Inspiration & Thanks